woc-hack/hackathon-lero-2022/README.md

 ### Friday

 - 16:00 - Start of event for those who can be there, presentation, issue resolution
-- 17:00 - There will be a photo-op - Brian wants some photos of the event so a photographer will arrive.
-- 17:15 - Start of coding activity
+- 17:00 - Start of coding activity
 - 19:30 - Dinner - pizza will be delivered + checkpoint presentation
 - 21:00 - leave for the night, participants encouraged to work on the project at their place of stay